Maggie Beneke

 Associate Professor

-My scholarship is concerned with transforming deficit discourses surrounding young children’s identities and competencies, specifically young Children of Color with disabilities.
+My scholarship is concerned with transforming deficit discourses surrounding young children’s identities and competencies, particularly young children who are marginalized by intersecting oppressions (e.g., ableism, racism, linguicism).
 I come to this work as a white woman scholar and former inclusive early childhood teacher who was labeled with a disability as a young child.
-Drawing on Disability Critical Race Theory (DisCrit) and sociocultural perspectives, my recent work examines how racism and ableism intersect in the context of everyday literacy practices, as well as how early educators, young children, and families negotiate and resist oppressive notions of “normalcy."
+Drawing on framings from critical disability studies in education and disability justice movement work, in my recent research I have examined how young children, families, and early educators negotiate, resist- and imagine beyond - oppressive notions of “normalcy" in early literacy contexts.
 I consider how such resistance can inform shifts in teacher education and early childhood education.

 Education